 =CONCATENATE("Dear ",C2," ",B2,", your appointment is scheduled on ",D2," at ",E2,".
 Best regards, Cas Personal Finance")

-That might look like a complex formula, but if you look at each of the different parts it is nothing different from what we’ve doing before: combining contents of different cells and adding static text strings (and spaces !!) to that.
+That might look like a complex formula, but if you look at each of the different parts it is nothing different from what we’ve done before: combining the contents of different cells and adding static text strings (and spaces !!) to that.

 Now we only need to solve a few layout problems, the date and time are pasted in as numerical values.
-Excel has their own notation system for date-formats and time-formats.
+Excel has its own notation system for date formats and time formats.

 Dates in Excel are represented in a number that counts the days since January 1, 1900.
 So November 3, 2015 is 42311 days after the start of the 20th century.